opendaylight/docs/docs/user-guide/uni-manager-plug-in-project.rst

 --------

-The version of the UNI Manager (UNIMgr) plug-in included in OpenDaylight Beryllium release is experimental, serving as a proof-of-concept (PoC) for using features of OpenDaylight to provision networked elements with attributes satisfying Metro Ethernet Forum (MEF) requirements for delivery of Carrier Ethernet service.
+The version of the UNI Manager (UNIMgr) plug-in included in OpenDaylight Boron release is experimental, serving as a proof-of-concept (PoC) for using features of OpenDaylight to provision networked elements with attributes satisfying Metro Ethernet Forum (MEF) requirements for delivery of Carrier Ethernet service.
 This initial version of UNIMgr